Skip to content

 1. Intro

-Start with a simple, engaging intro.
-Use a filtered version of the melody or kick to build anticipation.
+Begin with a simple, filtered version of the melody or kick to build anticipation.

-• Example: Begin with an 8-bar filtered melody that increases in intensity.
+• Example: Start with an 8-bar filtered melody that gradually increases in intensity.

 2. Build-up

-Gradually add elements like hi-hats and percussion to build tension and excitement.
+Add elements like hi-hats and percussion to create tension.

-• Example: Slowly introduce shakers and hi-hats in the second section to build energy.
+• Example: Introduce shakers and hi-hats in the build-up to boost energy.

 3. Drop

-• Example: In the drop, bring in the full drum pattern, booming 808, and a captivating melody for a high-energy section.
+• Example: Combine a full drum pattern, booming 808, and captivating melody in the drop.

 4. Breakdown

-• Example: Keep the melody but remove some percussion for an intimate, emotional breakdown.
+• Example: Strip down to the melody and subtle percussion for a moody breakdown.

 5. Outro

-Gradually fade out or conclude with subtle variations to leave a lasting impression.
+End with subtle variations or fades to leave a lasting impression.

 Step 8: Adding Variation and Fills